 As it turns out, guys who choose boxers over briefs had a 25 percent higher sperm concentration and a 17 percent higher total sperm count.
 They also showed 33 percent more swimming sperm in a single ejaculate compared to men who like other, more constrictive underwear.

 Is tighter underwear bad for baby-making?
 Some doctors and researchers say other factors such as age, smoking history, weight, diet, lifestyle, etc., could also play a role in a man’s reproductive health.
-So, your urologist in Pittston will probably say you can’t just blame everything on tighty whities.
+So, your urologist will probably say you can’t just blame everything on tighty whities.

 However, there’s also plenty of evidence that sperm production requires just the right temperature, and it’s definitely sensitive to heat.
 This makes sense seeing as how male mammals have scrotum to house the testes or the organs that work hard to produce sperm.
 Because we’re warm-blooded, the scrotum is thought to help keep this area slightly chilled from our normal body heat.
 This is where the issue lies with tight underwear that hugs the body.
 They tend to push things inward, closer to your body, causing temperatures to rise and the potential for sperm counts to slump.